February 24, 2026

 |---|---|---|

-| Typical cost | $399/event | $500–$1,500/event [VERIFY] |
+| Typical cost | $399/event | $500–$1,500/event (varies by market) |

 | Staffing | Self-service (you run it) | Often includes attendant |